mlflow/mlflow/docs/source/models.rst

     Function (pyfunc) flavor of MLflow models.
 Hence, it is recommended that you assign your model a signature that matches its PyFunc flavor.
 Usually, generating the model signature involves calling :py:func:`infer_signature() <mlflow.models.infer_signature>` on your raw model's test dataset and predicted output of that dataset.
-However, in scenarios like the :ref:`pmdarima model flavor <pmdarima-flavor>`, where the Pyfunc inference input schema differs from that of the test dataset, it's necessary to construct a signature to match it.
+However, in certain cases (such as the :ref:`pmdarima model flavor <pmdarima-flavor>`) the schema of the PyFunc model input may differ from that of the test dataset.
+In such situations, it is necessary to create a signature that represents the inputs and outputs of the PyFunc flavor.

 Model Signature Types
 ~~~~~~~~~~~~~~~~~~~~~